microsoft/wslg/CONTRIBUTING.md

     git clone https://github.com/microsoft/wslg wslg
 ```

 2. Clone the FreeRDP ,Weston and PulseAudio mirror repro under wslg/vendor, this is where our docker build script except to find the source code.
-MAke sure to checkout the **working** branch from each of these project, the **master** branch references the upstream code.
+Make sure to checkout the **working** branch from each of these project, the **master** branch references the upstream code.

     ```bash
     git clone https://github.com/microsoft/FreeRDP-mirror wslg/vendor/FreeRDP -b working